 That means expanding the size of local and regional labour markets, not just connecting the big regional labour markets (central Manchester, central Birmingham) to London.
 To achieve that, the government should invest in intra-regional and suburban rail transport: which can’t be done if all transport funding goes on HS2.

-On a personal note, having gone to school in Amersham and enjoyed the Chiltern countryside all my life, I am strongly opposed to the harm that will be done to Buckinghamshire.
-I am glad that Bucks County Council and MPs like Cheryl Gillan have been able to ameliorate the harm through conscientious and effective campaigning, but it still opposes too high a burden on Buckinghamshire, with no benefit to the county.
+On a personal note, having gone to school in Amersham and enjoyed the Chiltern countryside all my life, I am strongly opposed to the harm that will be done to that part of the world, too.

 For these reasons, I have been vocal in opposition to HS2 and for better compensation and amelioration of harm to those affected, and will continue to be.